How to Turn Your Phone Boring: The Grayscale Trick That Killed My Social Media Addiction

 Most Zoom accessibility features work fine in grayscale.
 If you need color for a specific video call, you can quickly toggle grayscale off using your accessibility shortcut.
 Many users report that they prefer keeping grayscale on during video calls as it helps them focus on the content of the conversation rather than being distracted by visual elements.

-Switching to grayscale isn't about deprivation—it's about reclaiming your focus and attention.
-It transforms your phone from a dopamine-dispensing slot machine back into a neutral tool that serves you, rather than the other way around.
+Switching to grayscale mode isn't about deprivation—it's about intentionality.
+It transforms your phone from a dopamine-dispensing slot machine back into a neutral tool that serves you.
+The benefits are compelling: reduced screentime, lower stress, and a greater sense of control.

 Frequently Asked Questions